U.S. judge orders 9/11 suspects' CIA experience kept secret

 Prosecutors had asked for the order and said it was needed to prevent disclosure of information that could cause grave harm to the security of the United States and its allies.

-"By imposing a protective order, he has done what all courts do to responsibly handle national security information while also ensuring both that the accused will receive a fair trial and that the proceedings will be as open and public as possible," a Defence Department spokesman said in response to the ruling.

-Defence lawyers and civil liberties advocates called the order an attempt to conceal torture and censor the defendants' own memories.
+Defense lawyers and civil liberties advocates called it an attempt to conceal torture and censor the defendants' own memories.
 They said the CIA made its interrogation techniques public once it disclosed them to the defendants.

 The ruling comes as the Senate Select Committee on Intelligence weighs whether to release a 6,000-plus-page report analyzing the CIA detention and interrogation program that was launched after the 9/11 attacks.